RiceComp413-Fall2022/S4/README.md

 ## Run Tests:

-1. To run the unit tests, use `pytest`
+1. To run the unit tests, use `pytest` in the test directory.

 ## Hello World TODO: